Metro Air Con ANZAC Day

 Ducted Air Conditioning vs Evaporative Cooling

-With so many types of air cons on the market, it’s easy to become overwhelmed when deciding on your home’s perfect fit.
+With so many types of air conditioning systems on the market, it’s easy to become overwhelmed by choice when deciding on the perfect fit for your home.
+One particular showdown that many homeowners grapple with is ducted air conditioning vs evaporative cooling.

 How Ducted Air Conditioning Works

-Ducted heating and cooling has a range of pros which make it an attractive solution to keep your home air conditioned:
+Ducted heating and cooling boasts a wealth of benefits that make it an attractive solution to keep your home air-conditioned:

 • One unit for both your heating and cooling needs